kubevela/kubevela.github.io/blog/2022-04-01-offline-deployment-practice.md

 curl -I -m 10 -o /dev/null -s -w %{http_code} http://velaux.xxx.xxx.cn/applications
 ```

 - At this point, VelaUX has been deployed offline!
-At the same time, for other types of Addon's offline deployment, access to the corresponding directory of the Catalog source and repeat the above moves, you would complete all the offline deployments for good.
+At the same time, for other types of Addon's offline deployment, access to the corresponding directory of the [Catalog Source](https://github.com/oam-dev/catalog) and repeat the above moves, you would complete all the addons' offline deployments for good.

 ## Summarize

-During offline deployment, we also try to save Vela Core and Addon's resource instances generated to YAML files after deploying in extranet, and re-deploy in a offline environment to complete offline deployment, but due to all kinds of resource instances involved and many more authorization issues, this move is more cumbersome.
+During offline deployment, we also try to save Vela Core and Addon's resource that generated to  be YAML files after deploying in extranet and re-deploy them in an offline environment, but because of all different kinds of resource involved in and it requires many other authorization issues to resolve, this way is more than cumbersome.

-With this practice of KubeVela's offline deployment , we hope it help you build a complete set of KubeVela in offline environments much faster.
-Offline installation is pretty much a pain point for most developers, we also see that the KubeVela community is about to introduce the brand new [velad](https://github.com/oam-dev/elad), a fully offline, high accountable installation tool.
-Velad can help automate completion of a series of steps that prepare clusters, download and pack image and installing in offline environments.
-It supports: In the Linux machine (such as Alibaba Cloud ECS) locally launched a cluster, install Vela-Core; while starting a KubeVela control plane, do not have to worry about the control plane to be lost data when machine shutdown; Velad can stores all data into a traditional database (such as MySQL deployed on another ECS).
+With this practice of KubeVela's offline deployment , we hope it help you build a complete set of KubeVela in offline environment much faster.
+Offline installation is pretty much a pain point for most developers, we also see that the KubeVela community is introducing the brand new [velad](https://github.com/oam-dev/elad), a fully offline, highly accountable installation tool.
+Velad can help automate completion by making many steps as one, such as preparing clusters, downloading and packing image, installing and etc. Further more, it do support many features: In Linux machine (such as Alibaba Cloud ECS) we can locally spin up a cluster to install Vela-Core; while starting a KubeVela control plane, do not have to worry about its data to be lost when machine behind it accidentally was shutdown; Velad can stores all the data from control plane cluster into a traditional database (such as MySQL deployed on another ECS).

-In the recent version, China Merchants Bank will increase the efforts in KubeVela open source community, actively building: enterprise-level integration capacity, enhancement on multi-cluster capacity, offline deployment and application-level unified observations, contributing to the financial industry's user scenarios and business needs, driving cloud-native ecology achieve more easily and efficient application management platforms, and at last but not at least, welcome you the community member to join us together.
+In the recent version to come, China Merchants Bank will increase the efforts in the open source community of KubeVela, actively building: enterprise-level capacity, enhancement on multi-cluster, offline deployment and application-level observability.
+We'll also be contributing the financial industry's user scenarios and business needs, driving cloud-native ecology achieve more easily and efficient application management experience, and at last but not at least, welcome you the community member to join us together in this journey.